FREE REPORT

 If you do manage to land employment in Uruguay, you may be surprised at the number of benefits that it brings.

-In Uruguay, if you work more than 44 hours in a week or more than eight hours a day, you are entitled to overtime, which is often paid out at double time.
+Whe you-re working in Uruguay, if you dedicate more than 44 hours in a week or more than eight hours a day, you are entitled to overtime, which is often paid out at double time.

 It’s also common for workers in Uruguay to receive financial support when furthering their education in a way that benefits the employer as well.